ketanbodas/manage-card-deck/README.md

 This repository provides a module to manage deck of cards via rest endpoints.

 Code is divided into two packages -
+1. deck - This git clone https://github.com/ketanbodas/manage-card-deck
+166
+cd manage-card-deck
+167
+go build
+168
+go test ./...
+169
+go run .
+170
-1. deck - This package contains the types and functions to manage decks
+package contains the types and functions to manage decks
 2. api  - This package contains the [gin](https://github.com/gin-gonic/gin) based http server which provides endpoints to manage deck of cards

 Test cases are implemented for both the packages are written using [testify](https://github.com/stretchr/testify)